ShrSamuel/recommendator/README.md

 # recommendator
-Test for an IA
+# Test for an IA

-Please add here all that u need.
+Here we need al the Data that we are going to use